 Q. Why did you choose Wisconsin for law school?

-What did you do during the summer of your second year of law school?
-How did
+What did you do during the summers of your first and second years of law school?

 an entering student in terms of choosing activities?